boltops-tools/lono/docs/_docs/core/blueprints.md

 {% include blueprint-structure/dsl.md %}

-Hopefully that gives you a basic idea of a lono blueprint structure.
+Hopefully, that gives you a basic idea of a lono blueprint structure.

 {% include multiple_templates.md %}